 5. Manufacturing (1 month)

 Once the zero series has been completed, final minor changes have been made and the certification has been finalized then it is time to make the first production run.
-For the Nuimo we decided to manufacture locally in Germany.
+For Nuimo Control, we decided to manufacture locally in Germany.
 This decision made sense for us because we have worked for companies with a tradition of electrical and mechanical engineering like Volkswagen and Audi.

 In our first production run we will manufacture 5,000 devices.
 All the components come from different places and are assembled in one city in the southwest of Germany where a few of us grew up.
 From here, the products then get packaged and shipped to our backers, taking about a month for the entire process.